Home / Working with members of religious communities

 If members of religious communities assist in parishes on an informal basis:

-1. The approval of the Area Bishop must be sought.
+1. The approval of the Area Bishop must be sought and the Church of England’s Safer Recruitment process must be followed.

 2. The nature of the work required should be clearly communicated to the Bishop when application is made and a written work agreement between the parish and member of the religious community should be drawn up with the agreement of the Bishop and superior of the community, who should each have a copy of the agreement negotiated.